-The reversal follows Biden's "day one" actions Jan.
-20 that included issuing executive orders reversing Trump's race and gender diversity training ban and prohibiting workplace discrimination in the federal government based on sexual orientation and gender identity, as well as directing federal agencies to ensure that LGBTQ protections are included in anti-discrimination statutes.
+The reversal follows Biden's day one actions that included executive orders reversing Trump's race and gender diversity training ban and prohibiting workplace discrimination in the federal government based on sexual orientation and gender identity, as well as directing federal agencies to ensure LGBTQ protections are included in anti-discrimination statutes.

-The actions were a clear and swift indication of how the rights and privileges of the LGBTQ community will change during the Biden administration.
-Advocates are optimistic that such rights and protections will become permanent under federal law.
+These actions are a strong indication of how the rights of the LGBTQ community will immediately change during the Biden administration, and advocates are optimistic about rights becoming permanent under federal law.

-Biden and Vice President Kamala Harris have their work cut out for them as they endeavor to restore and shore up rights and protections for lesbian, gay, bisexual, transgender and queer Americans in the wake of Trump's presidency, advocates and experts said.
+Biden and Vice President Kamala Harris have their work cut out for them as they endeavor to restore and shore up rights and protections for lesbian, gay, bisexual, transgender and queer Americans in the wake of Trump's time in office, advocates and experts said.

-“It certainly is a significant task that they have ahead, in part because the Trump administration literally up through sort of the last hours of the administration have tried to leave no stone unturned in terms of the amount of damage and harm that they can do to the LGBT community,” McGowan said.
+“It certainly is a significant task that they have ahead, in part because the Trump administration literally up through sort of the last hours of the administration have tried to leave no stone unturned in terms of the amount of damage and harm that they can do to the LGBT community,” said McGowan.

 A rule published Jan.
 12, LGBTQ advocates said, allows social service agencies and providers that receive U.S. Department of Health and Human Services grant funding to discriminate on the basis of sexual orientation, gender identity, religion and sex.

-As early as February 2017, in its second month in power, the Trump administration rolled back Obama-era protections for transgender students that had allowed them to use school restrooms corresponding to their gender identity.
+As early as February 2017, the Trump administration rolled back Obama-era protections for transgender students that had allowed them to use school restrooms corresponding to their gender identity.

 “The greatest military in the world will again value readiness over bias, and qualifications over discrimination," David said.

-"By prioritizing an end to this discriminatory, unjustified ban, President Biden has fulfilled a campaign promise and is making our military stronger and more unified,” said GLAAD President and CEO Sarah Kate Ellis.
+"By prioritizing an end to this discriminatory, unjustified ban, President Biden has fulfilled a campaign promise and is making our military stronger and more unified,” said GLAAD president and CEO Sarah Kate Ellis in a statement Monday.

-Among them is Pennsylvania Health Secretary Dr. Rachel Levine, Biden's pick for assistant secretary of health, who if confirmed would be the first openly transgender federal official confirmed by the U.S. Senate.
+Among them Pennsylvania Department of Health secretary Dr. Rachel Levine, Biden's pick for assistant secretary of health, would be the first openly transgender federal official confirmed by the U.S. Senate.

 "Having LGBTQ representation in the federal government, including multiracial people, a question like, ‘Could I be in government as a trans or gay person?’ stops being a question," said Ethan Levine, a GLSEN South Jersey volunteer and assistant professor at Stockton University.
 "Broader LGBTQ policies that aren’t directly aimed at kids still impact them ... that becomes part of the world you’re being raised into."

-GLAAD, via its Trump Accountability Project, reported scores of actions or statements by the Trump administration targeting the LGBTQ community.
+GLAAD, via its Trump Accountability Project, reported 181 actions or statements on the LGBTQ communityfrom the Trump administration over the last four years.

 Most Americans think LGBTQ people are protected from discrimination, but many federal protections aren't available to the LGBTQ community.
 USA TODAY

-"In some ways it’s different [from the Reagan administration] because there had been progress made," said McGowan.
+"In some ways it’s different (from the Regan administration) because there had been progress made," said McGowan.
 "And the amount of intentional reversal and undermining of progress that had been made by this administration is what will likely set it apart from anything that came before it.”

 Waiting for the Equality Act